TheGupta2012/backend-MovieRecsys/README.md

   - "https://movie-recsys.herokuapp.com/movie?query=ShahRukhKhan"

 - You may type any actor, actress, movie or genre to get recommendations for similar movies or series
+- The query doesn't really have to be absolutely correct, Leo Di Caprio also works for Leonardo Di Caprio
+- :sparkles: See for yourself - [Leo](https://movie-recsys.herokuapp.com/movie?query=LeoDicaprio) and [Leonardo](https://movie-recsys.herokuapp.com/movie?query=LeonardodiCaprio) (obviously some randomization in results to make it fun!)
 - EXAMPLES
   - *Getting recommendations similar to Interstellar* : [Interstellar](https://movie-recsys.herokuapp.com/movie?query=Interstellar)
   - *Getting recommendations similar to Movies of Christopher Nolan* : [Christopher Nolan](https://movie-recsys.herokuapp.com/movie?query=ChristopherNolan)